 Body conditioning and strength training in BJJ are far different from other sports.
 Calisthenics offers an easy, affordable, and effective way of getting you in top mat shape.

-Before we tell you how you can build your strength, let’s talk about the important muscles you need to work on in BJJ first.
+Before we tell you how you can build your strength, let’s talk about exactly what BJJ calisthenics is and the important muscles you need to work on in BJJ first.

 Table of Contents